mrowrpurr/Specs.cpp/README.md

 // Important
 // Without this, Setup/Teardown will run across ALL of your test files
-// This scopes everything in this file under a single test group SetTestGroup("My Group of Tests");
+// This scopes everything in this file under a single test group
+//
+// Note: if you use this in one file, you should use it in ALL files
+//       so that each file's components are properly scoped under 1 group per file SetTestGroup("My Group of Tests");

 Setup { /* Setup Code */ }